attarmau/HugeGraph-telecom-graph/README.md

 ```

 To start, please first clone the entire project.
-After that, follow the instructions below
+After that, follow the instructions below.

+# Create Schema
 ```
 cd hugegraph-telecom-graph
 ```